Left Arrow

 The preceding 8 steps will have given you a fair idea of the wide range of skills needed to validate, design, develop, roll out and optimise a new product.

-A successful app requires a team that includes: researchers, interviewers, UX designers, a scrum master(s), developers, a product owner(s), a marketing department, project management and, depending on your product type, possibly even community managers and traffic control – to name but a few.
+A successful app requires a team that includes: researchers, interviewers, UX designers, a scrum master(s), app developers, a product owner(s), a marketing department, project management and, depending on your product type, possibly even community managers and traffic control – to name but a few.
 See what you need to build an app development team.

 This is why serious tech founders, corporates and businesses who develop apps either invest in assembling an internal team or employ an agency to execute it for them.
 Have a look at the facts, figures, pros and cons around outsourcing and insourcing your development.